Jessicavazm/Jessicavazm/README.md

 - 💞️ I’m looking to collaborate on projects that involves HTML, CSS, Python or JavaScript.
 - 📫 How to reach me: https://www.linkedin.com/in/jessicavazm/
 - 😄 Pronouns: Her/ She
-- ⚡ Fun fact: I looove Pugs dogs, even though I don't have one...yet!
+- ⚡ Fun fact: I looove Pug dogs, even though I don't have one...yet!
 Hopefully one day? haha :)

 <!---
 Jessicavazm/Jessicavazm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.